What is the Best Table Saw for Dado Cuts? (2023)

 Miter Gauge

 The miter gauge is a safety and accuracy feature on the best table saws for dado cuts.
 The gauge is mounted to the left and will guide your blade down your workpiece when you’re making the cut.
-We definitely suggest ones with a locking feature so you won’t have to keep one hand on it while cutting.
+I definitely suggest ones with a locking feature so you won’t have to keep one hand on it while cutting.

 However, not all full-sized saws or jobsite table saws have flimsy components.
 If possible, look for a miter gauge that is crafted from metal such as aluminum for more durability.